setCodecPreferences() configures the transceiver's preferred list of codecs.

 RTCPeerConnection, you can change the codec parameters from the user agent's default configuration by calling

 setCodecParameters() before calling either

-RTCRtpCodecParametersobjects, in order of preference, each providing the parameters for one of the transceiver's supported codecs.
+An array of objects, each providing the parameters for one of the transceiver's supported media codecs, ordered by preference.
 If

 codecswill not be considered during the process of negotiating a connection.
 This lets you prevent the use of codecs you don't wish to use.

 Each codec object in the array has the following properties:

 A positive integer value indicating the maximum number of channels supported by the codec; for example, a codec that supports only mono sound would have a value of 1; stereo codecs would have a 2, etc.